 The following sessions are scheduled and open for registration:

-The following are our targeted locations for 2019.
+The following are additional targeted locations for 2019 and 2020.
 Dates and details are coming soon:

 Stay connected with us!